brucedkyle/ibmcloud_for_partners/docs/mainframe/ibmcloud.md

 ### Use Wazi aaS to configure your z/OS instance

-Use Wazi as a Service to
+Use Wazi as a Service to configure either stock images or custom images.

-## Configure of stock images
+### Configure of stock images

 <img style="float: right; width: 20%; padding: 0px 0px 1% 1% "  alt="zos stock images" src="../media/zOS-stock-images.png" />
 You can select the content you want from a stock image.
 The illustration to the right shows choices you can make in provisioning the stock images as of the time of this writing.